multiversx/mx-docs/docs/developers/developer-reference/elrond-wasm-annotations.md

 ```

 :::note
 When upgrading a smart contract, the constructor in the new code is called.
-It is also called only once and it can also never be called again.
+It is also called only once, and it can also never be called again.
 :::

 ### `#[endpoint]` and `#[view]`